arjo129/uSpeech/README.md

 data set reached 97%.
 However, normallizing power on an MCU is expensive as it will require storing the whole utterance in memory.
 So next I tried to use the ratio between pwer of the previous sample and power of the current sample.
 The purpose was to clamp the values close to 1 so that the GRU is not overwhelmed.
 This did not work as there were times when large energy bursts occured the value of the ratio would still far exceed 1.
 Thus, I placed an upper bound of 1.5 on this ratio.
 This brought the test accuracy back up to 86%.

 ## What needs to be done ##
-- [ ] Read words from CMUDict and use them to perform phoneme based classification
+- [x] Read words from CMUDict and use them to perform phoneme based classification
-- [ ] Implement CTC
+- [x] Implement CTC (Still have to refactor code out...)
 - [ ] Implement CodeGen
 - [ ] Standardise API
 - [ ] Write docs